hanshakaijin/hanshakaijin.github.io/10turntshirt.md

 - Patient player wears Battle T-Shirt.
 The front of the T-shirt is printed with upside down letters.
 - Align the sensation of the body with the T-shirt (zero-point adjustment).
 - Turn the cards face down, shuffle them, and choose 10 cards from them.
 - The 10 cards are stacked face down to make a draw deck.
+Other cards are not used in this round.
 - Deal a sticker sheet to each of players.
 If you run out of stickers during the game, please use a new sticker sheet as appropriate.
 - As an initial placement, virus player is placed in any five squares.
 This means putting virus stickers shown below.